 NOTE: If you will complete your Thesis at the end of the current quarter but have not filled out a degree application, or if you forgot to select a declared emphasis (if applicable) on your degree application, contact your MFA Advisor as soon as possible.
-If you will complete your degree in September 2017 (at the end of summer quarter), your degree application was due by March 30, 2017.
-If you will complete your degree in December 2017 (at the end of fall quarter), your degree application was due by May 30, 2017.
+(If you will complete your degree in December 2017 (at the end of fall quarter), your degree application was due by May 30, 2017.)

 DEGREE APPLICATION INFORMATION: